Reimnop/Visualizer/README.md

 ## Acknowledgments

-- Inspiration or credits to any resources, libraries, or individuals that contributed to this project.
+- Some ideas were taken, inspired or extended from [Bizualizer](https://github.com/doakey3/Bizualizer).